Aigent/ingress-library/README.md

 ```

-Otherwise you can use the uuid library instead: https://www.npmjs.com/package/uuid
+Otherwise you can use the uuid library: https://www.npmjs.com/package/uuid